 Wassailing: An ancient tradition

-Our traditional Wassail ceremony, takes place in North Wootton mid-January, and is used to ensure a good cider apple harvest for the following year.
+Our traditional Wassail ceremony, takes place in mid-January, and is used to ensure a good cider apple harvest for the following year.
 By blessing the cider apple trees and warding off unwanted spirits it is hoped a good harvest will follow.
 Instruments and noise are used to scare away the unwanted spirits.
 A Wassail Queen is chosen from the assembled crowd and a bonfire lit to ward off the evil spirits.

 Entertainment and cider